Have you tried getting your hands on a bottle of The Ordinary Glycolic Acid 7% Toning Solution?

 Glycolic acid is the smallest member of the Alpha Hydroxy Acids (AHAs) family, a group of exfoliants that dissolves the “glue” that holds skin cells together so they can slough off.

 Because it’s so small, glycolic acid penetrates skin deeper than other AHAs, like lactic acid.
-That’s why it’s more irritating, especially for sensitive skin.
+That makes it more irritating, especially for sensitive skin.

-That’s also what makes it so effective.
+But also more effective.
 With glycolic acid, you see results way faster.
 From the first use, your skin looks smoother, brighter and softer.
 It softens wrinkles, fades away dark spots and gives you a youthful glow.

 Bonus points: glycolic acid also hydrates skin.
 If you’ve got dry, sun-damaged skin, this is the right exfoliating acid for you.